wp-plugins/avchat-3/readme.txt

 = Can I download a trial version of AVChat ? =

-Yes you can!
-Go to http://avchat.net/15daystrial/.
+Yes you can download a 15 days trial version (all features enabled, unlimited users) from http://avchat.net/15daystrial/.

 = Where can I see AVChat running right now ? =